Ksztof/store-api/README.md

   - Request Type: `POST`
   - Authorization: `AllowAnonymous `
   - Input Type: `FromBody`
   - Description: This endpoint is used to check by date whether the current cart is up to date.
-If it is, the function returns nothing, if not, it returns the most up-to-date cart.
+If it is, the function returns nothing, if not, it returns the most up-to-date cart
   - Input model: `CheckCurrentCartDtoApi`
 ```json
 {